rchicoli/kubernetes-cluster-demo/README.md

 ### Isolating pods from a ReplicationController

-Pods may be removed from a ReplicationController’s target set by changing their labels.
+Pods may be removed from a ReplicationController's target set by changing their labels.
 This technique may be used to remove pods from service for debugging, data recovery, etc. Pods that are removed in this way will be replaced automatically (assuming that the number of replicas is not also changed).
 Com

 ### Deleting Deployments